-- David is the Chief Executive of a charitable service provider, supporting vulnerable people from across London in accessing employment, education and training.
+- David is the Chief Executive of a Disabled People's Organisation, supporting disabled people from across London in accessing employment, education and training.

 - With over 20 years of senior executive experience, David has led the delivery of national social care and disability services.
 Leading expert in the social care sector and disability services.